seanrreid/class-topic-survey/README.md

     * With a POST route that allows you to change your ranking for each topic.

- _HINT_: You'll probably to use a HTML `select` element to create dropdowns for the 1-5 ranking
+ _HINT_: Think of some options for the HTML form elements to choose the 1-5 ranking

+  * Some students used `select` elements to create dropdowns
+  * Others used `radio` buttons

- _HINT_: You'll need to LOOP through an array of your responses and UPDATE the database accordingly.
+ _HINT_: You'll probably want to LOOP through an array of your responses and UPDATE the database accordingly.

+  * ie. `for(let key in req.body){...}`